zsk612/tp/docs/UserGuide.md

 	 End      - end
 	          Go back to Main Menu
 _________________________________________________________________________________________________
 ```

 ### 3.4.2. <a id="workout-start">Starting a New Workout Session: `new`</a>
 Creates a new workout session and go into the session.
 You can add tags with “/t”.
 Tags are optional and more than one tag can be attached to a session.

-Tags are optional and more than one tag can be attached to a session.
 If more than one tag is added, each one should be separated by `,`.
 After `new`, user will be directed into workout session to manage the given session.
 You may verify that by looking at the cursor changes from

 `Workout Menu >>>>> `